psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ✅ Added theme refresh functionality

 ## In Progress Features
+- 🔄 Testing the enhanced service architecture with various flight scenarios
+- 🔄 Monitoring for any issues with the improved state management system
 - 🔄 Testing the simplified loadsheet generation process with various flight scenarios
 - 🔄 Monitoring for any issues with Prosim's native loadsheet functionality
 - 🔄 Testing of the event aggregator system with various service scenarios